akhil-maker/Python-programming/README.md

 * -> Database development

 ## Various Datatypes in Python
-* Mutable data types in Python - their values can be modified after creation, slow in speed, readable, writable -> List
+* Mutable data types in Python - their values can be modified after creation, slow in speed, readable, writable<br>
+-> List<br>
--> Sets
+-> Sets<br>
--> Dictionary
+-> Dictionary<br>
-* Immutable Data types in Python - their values cannot be modified after creation, fast in speed, only readable -> Numbers - storing numeric values but same kind of data -> Strings - store characters but same kind of data
+* Immutable Data types in Python - their values cannot be modified after creation, fast in speed, only readable<br>
+-> Numbers - storing numeric values but same kind of data<br>
+-> Strings - store characters but same kind of data<br>
--> Tuples
+-> Tuples<br>

 |String             |  List              | Tuple              | Set               | Dictionary                |